LeungSamWai/LeungSamWai.github.io/index.md

 <hr>

 <h3 class="text-center">Work Experience</h3>
+- Postdoc at Lawrence Berkeley National Laboratory, from Aug 2022 to present.
 - Wallace Givens Associate at Argonne National Laboratory mentored by [Dr. Hong Zhang](https://caidao22.github.io/), from May 2021 to Jul 2021.
 - Research Assistant at Computational Medical Imaging Laboratory mentored by [Prof. Yao Lu](https://ieeexplore.ieee.org/author/37086386972), from Jun 2016 to Jan 2017.